Property Management Blog

 • Continue living in their rented premises until the landlord has followed the lawful eviction procedure and provided a written notice.

-• Withhold rent if the landlord fails to make needed or requested repairs until the repairs are completed.
+• Withhold next rent payment if the landlord fails to make needed or requested repairs until the repairs are completed.

 • Terminate the lease without any further responsibilities under certain circumstances.